cyberaide/python-vis/LibrariesandTools.md

 ## Libraries and Tools

+- [ ] the instalation on windows, and other OSes should use what we already have, e.g. use ENV3.
+Thus ensrue pip is not the right thing to do.
+Just point to our documentation.
 - [ ] The section headers are non contiguaous. you shoudl start with a single  `#` than `##` in subsections and so on
 - [ ] create examples for each tool/library including a graohics.
 - [ ] summarize the important features of each framework library